kwang1012/SREGym/README.md

         asyncio.run(orch.start_problem())
         ```

-This process will create a [`Session`](/aiopslab/session.py) with the orchestrator, where the agent will solve the problem.
-The orchestrator will evaluate your agent's solution and provide results (stored under `data/results/`).
+This process will create a [`Session`](/aiopslab/session.py) with the conductor, where the agent will solve the problem.
+The conductor will evaluate your agent's solution and provide results (stored under `data/results/`).
 You can use these to improve your agent.

 ### How to add new applications to AIOpsLab?